TheCodecOfficial/Blog/AgES/index.md

 #### Obtaining Data and Fitting

 Next, I needed some data points to fit the model.
 For this I simply created a few scenes with a good variety of colors and intensities in Blender, rendered them, and exported them as both raw and AgX tone mapped.
 To ensure that the data is as accurate as possible, I exported everything in the OpenEXR format.
-This supports a high color depth, gets rid of any unwanted compression artifacts and we don't have to worry about any gamma correction related stuff.
+This supports a high color depth, gets rid of any unwanted compression artifacts and we don't have to worry about any gamma correction related stuff (turns out we DO have to worry about that, more on that in the next section).

 There might be a neat way to solve the optimization and get the best result.
 However, a close solution is good enough and I really couldn't be bothered so I decided to use SciPy to solve it.
 Using BFGS yields the following parameters (rounded to 5 digits after the decimal):
 $$